Prospectus

 After completion of this course, students are able to:

-• Understand and apply knowledge and insight in the field of genomics
+• Explain and apply knowledge (theory of genetics, gene transfer, inheritance) and insight (examples of gene function, speciation) in the field of genomics

-• Understand and explain the basics of genetic mechanisms
+• Explain and apply the basics of genetic regulatory mechanisms

-• Understand, value and discuss state of the art methodology used in genomics
+• Explain, value and discuss state of the art methodology (next generation sequencing, metagenomics analysis) used in genomics

-• Analyze, compare and organize genomic information for major groups of organisms
+• Apply basic bioinformatics to analyze, compare and organize genomic information for groups of organisms

 • Analyze and evaluate genomic information for answering scientific questions about evolution, development and health of different species.